 At this stage of development, children have an amazing amount of energy; so much that it seems they never get tired!
 Sure, every child is different and some are more active than others, but all children require a healthy diet to keep growing and to continue their active exploration of the world that surrounds them.

-Since your baby learned to crawl and walk, access to his surroundings has increased, making it much easier to move to areas that get his attention.
+Since your baby learned to crawl and walk, access to his surroundings has increased, making it much easier to move to areas that catch his attention.
 With this in mind, we know little ones don’t want to sit still.
-However, it is very important to keep their tummies full, even though sometimes they might seem to forget they have to eat.
+That’s why it is very important to keep their tummies full, even though sometimes they might seem to forget they have to eat.

 How should I feed my child at this stage?

-It is important to emphasize that, despite the fact that your child is still growing; it’s not at the same rate as it was during his first year of life.
+It is important to emphasize that, despite the fact that your child is still growing, it’s not at the same rate as it was during his first year of life.
 With this in mind, remember that it is normal for him to lose interest in food or to prefer to play instead of eating.
-Likewise, it might seem that some days he has a great appetite while others it might seem nonexistent.
-This is completely normal, as long as your little one continues to grow and is happy then there’s no problem.
-However, if you notice that your baby is not gaining weight or seems to lack energy, don’t hesitate to contact your pediatrician.
+Likewise, it might seem that some days he has a great appetite, while others it might seem nonexistent.
+This is completely normal.
+As long as your little one continues to grow and is happy, then there’s no problem.
+However, if you notice that your child is not gaining weight or seems to lack energy, don’t hesitate to contact your pediatrician.

-Moreover, at this stage your baby is probably learning to eat on his own with utensils.
-This is an excellent opportunity to boost your little one’s adaptability.
-Small pasta pieces, shredded chicken, or other food that can be cut into small pieces and is easy to hold with a spoon or fork is very good to practice eating by himself.
+Moreover, at this stage your little one is probably learning to eat on his own with utensils.
+This is an excellent opportunity to boost his adaptability.
+Small pasta pieces, shredded chicken, or other food that can be cut into small pieces and is easy to hold with a spoon or fork is very good to practice eating without help.